News and Insights

 Antony’s team worked with a robotics provider to build an auto-payment robot linked to automated testing software.
 The system would enable the team to test a range of cards including payment, loyalty and fuel cards.

-Based on the existing testing scripts, converted to behavior driven development format, the automation testing tools were designed to replicate the work carried out by human testers.
+Based on the existing testing scripts, converted to behaviour driven development format, the automation testing tools were designed to replicate the work carried out by human testers.
 The system worked by:

 - Sending commands through an application programming interface (API) to the robot which employs a probe to insert the card into the payment device